geonetwork/doc/source/tutorials/hookcustomizations/ui/index.rst

 To completely understand this part of the tutorial, it would be good to be familiarized with the :ref:`tuto-customui` tutorial first.

-In |project_name| you can have more than one style installed on the same deployment.
+In GeoNetwork you can have more than one style installed on the same deployment.
 You can select which style to use on the Settings manager.
 Also, you can use the parameter "?view=$name" to force a specific style on a page request.

 Create an empty style
 ========================